The Britain Unlimited website covers the lives of 250 of Great Britain’s most famous people

-Welcome to Britain Unlimited where we have chosen two hundred and fifty of the most iconic Great Britons to tell you the story of Britain itself.
-Since we started in the year 2000 each page gives you an easy to read guide to who the person was and what they were famous for.
-It tells you what they did and where they went in a chronological biography and it lists locations relevant to that person so that you too can follow in their footsteps for research or purely for pleasure.

-William Wordsworth one of the menus for either surname or a subject, or you can just visit the Full List of 250.
+We have chosen two hundred and fifty iconic Britons to tell the story of Britain itself.
+Each page gives you an easy to read guide about who the person was and what they were famous for.
+It tells you what they did and where they went in a chronological biography and also lists relevant locations so that you can follow in their footsteps for research or purely for pleasure.
+Select the information you need from one of the menus for either surname or a subject, or you can just visit the Full List of 250.
 We cover people from the Roman Empire to those who died before the end of the Twentieth Century and with our historical timelines you can see how they fitted into the world around them.

-..and if all that wasn’t enough there’s information on hotels and accommodation, travel tips, tours and how to find historic houses.
-Enjoy reading Britain Unlimited and maybe you'll discover something new today about the Britain you love.
+...and if all that wasn’t enough there’s information on hotels and accommodation, travel tips, tours and how to find historic houses.
+Please see the menus at the top of the page.